ferama/pigdns/README.md

 # pigdns

-🐷 PigDNS is DNS server that mimic the behaviour of services like:
+🐷 PigDNS is a DNS server that mimic the behaviour of services like:

 * nip.io
 * sslip.io